gtk-rs/gir/README.md

 ### Generation in FFI mode

-When you're ready, let's generate the FFI part:
+When you're ready, let's generate the FFI part.
+In the command we'll execute, `../gir-files` is where we cloned the [gir-files repository](https://github.com/gtk-rs/gir-files).
+You need to put your Gir file in this repository as well to make your like easier.
+Then let's run the command:

 ```shell
 cargo run --release -- -c YourSysGirFile.toml -d ../gir-files -m sys -o the-output-directory-sys
 ```

 The generated files will be placed in `the-output-directory-sys`.
+Just take care about the dependencies and the crate's name generated in the `Cargo.toml` file (update them if they don't work as expected).

 You now have the sys part of your binding!

 ## The API mode TOML config